It's not genocide when God judges sin.

 The great issue with God was the land of Canaan.
 God created that land, God had a specific interest in and purpose for that land, Deuteronomy 11:12 and God intended to see His purpose fulfilled.

-3. Who were Israel's enemies and did God offer them options other than genocide or being annihilated?
+3. Who were Israel's enemies and did God offer them options other than being annihilated?

 A careful reading of the Tanakh (our Old Testament) indicates that God did indeed offer the Canaanites opportunity to leave without being destroyed.